ronalchn/ajax_pagination/README.md

 <%= ajax_pagination :partial => "mypartial" %>
 ```

-This will case it to display content in the _mypartial.* view.
+This will cause it to display content in the _mypartial.* view.

 If you are using will_paginate, and the links are wrapped in a div with class="pagination", the links will be ajaxified automatically.